Hemoptysis Other Causes

 Usually the abnormal cell growth occurs in other areas of the reproductive tract, but sometimes it occurs in the liver, lung, and even the brain.
 Endometriosis in the lungs results in catamenial hemoptysis.
 It is very rare and usually treated using hormones.

-About 15% to 30% of hemoptysis cases go undiagnosed and the underlying cause is never determined.
+About 15 to 30 percent of hemoptysis cases go undiagnosed and the underlying cause is never determined.
 This is true even after extensive diagnostic tests, including a bronchoscopy.
 Usually the hemoptysis is mild and attributed to bronchial inflammation, and the prognosis (final outcome) for most patients is good.

 An iatrogenic condition occurs as a result of the activity of a physician or surgeon.
 Iatrogenic hemoptysis can occur following a biopsy of lung tissue taken during a bronchoscopy.
 Usually the bleeding stops on its own, but sometimes it can be severe.